 At Wild Earth we celebrate the opportunity to connect with the elements.
-We cherish the opportunity to use effective strategies for keeping everyone warm and safe but in order to keep participants comfortable, appropriate gear is a must.
+We prioritize effective strategies to keep everyone warm and safe, recognizing that appropriate gear is essential for participant comfort.

-This looks like wearing rain gear all day and staff facilitating campfire hangouts, tarp villages, natural shelters and cozy cookouts.
+During inclement weather we wear rain gear throughout the day and enjoy campfire gatherings, tarp villages, natural shelters, and cozy crafts and cookouts.